The aims of the KS3 curriculum are;

 Law, Museums and Galleries, Historic Houses, Heritage Sites and Organisations, Record Offices, Archives, Libraries and Universities, Archaeology and Architecture, Conservation and Horticulture, National and Local Government, the Civil Service and the Diplomatic Service, The Media, The Police and Armed Forces, Teaching in Schools,

 A Level History lends itself to detailed discussion and the sharing of ideas and interpretations.
 It builds on key skills of logic and reasoning as well as studying the views of different Historians.
 Unit 1 focuses on the Early Stuarts and the Origins of the Civil War 1603-1660 and includes a source enquiry study on the execution of Charles I and the Interregnum 1646-1660.
 Unit 2 examines the impact of WW1 on Germany, the rise of Hitler, Nazi Germany, the Holocaust, the impact of WW2 and the defeat of Germany and the Federal Republic and the GDR 1949–1963.
-Unit 3 focuses on the struggle of citizens in the United States to gain equality before the law, through the study of African Americans, Trade Unions and Labour Rights, Women and Native Americans.
-This includes a depth study on the ‘Gilded Age’, the New Deal and Malcolm X. In Unit 4 students will produce an in-depth study of between 3000-4000 words about a historical controversy of their choice: developing planning, organisational and research skills in extended writing.
+Unit 3 covers the study study of different groups in US society and how their civil rights change.
+These groups are African Americans, woman, trade unions and Native Americans in the period 1865-1992.
+In Unit 4 students will produce an in-depth study of between 3000-4000 words about a historical controversy of their choice: developing planning, organisational and research skills in extended writing.

 Exam Board: OCR